JelenaMZ/my-repo/README.md

 # my-repo

-Hello, this is a fun and useful workshop!
+Hello, this is a difficult workshop!